WisdomTree

 download the respective Fund prospectuses, please visit the respective sponsor websites and Fund home pages.
 For the most recent

-month-end and standardized performance and to download the respective Fund prospectuses, click the relevant ticker: BOTZCHATSOXX
+month-end and standardized performance and to download the respective Fund prospectuses, click the relevant ticker: BOTZ, CHAT, SOXX,

-SOXQ.
+FTXL, SOXQ.

 A Similarity Heat Map